-The University Primary School Curriculum represents an eclectic approach to education programming.
-As a Reggio Emilia inspired school, we have philosophical rather than methodological tenets that permeate the learning day such as: image of child, The Hundred Languages of Children, participation of families, teacher role and development (example: teacher as possessing an attitude of research), and classroom aesthetic and environment.
+The University Primary School Curriculum represents a responsive approach to education programming with Illinois Common Core Standards as a basis for skills and understandings.
+As a Reggio Emilia inspired school, we have philosophical rather than strictly methodological tenets that permeate the learning day such as: image of child, The Hundred Languages of Children, participation of families, teacher role and development (example: teacher as possessing an attitude of research), and the classroom aesthetic and environment.

 A blend of student-initiated, teacher-guided, and teacher-directed activities and experiences present students with opportunities to pursue their own interest areas and invite them into interest areas of others, present them with academic skill work and practice, and encourage and monitor progress at individual levels of instruction.
-Creativity, problem solving, a healthy relationship to learning, and democratic communities are common threads woven through all areas of the curriculum.
+Creativity, problem solving, a healthy relationship with learning, and democratic communities are common threads woven through all areas of the curriculum.
 Students are active participants in the inquiry process through project studies that emphasize questioning, critical thinking and theory making, field experiences, imagination and representation, social justice, and metacognition.